Matatika/matatika-docs/content/tutorials.md

 # {{page.title}}

-A collection of tutorials to help you set up your workspace.
+A collection of tutorials that will give you an overview of how Matatika works.
 {: .fs-5 }